“Truly I tell you, whoever does not enter into the kingdom of God as a little child will never enter it.” (Mark 10:15)

 Others of us had to deal more directly with our particular slice of the vast spectacle, and the rapid speed of the unfolding events.
 At times, I felt like I was in the scene of Lucy and Ethel at the candy factory, where I could barely keep up with all of it since the events rushed.

 And let’s add the security apparatus.
 For example, as I went through the airport-like security device at Washington’s National Shrine, the FTA guard swiped me with a magnetometer and asked: “Please lift your foot.”
 Then she added: “Lift your other foot.”
 I replied: “Well, I cannot lift both feet at the same time.”

 She did not laugh.

 Again does today’s gospel echo or amplify the image and message of Pope Francis?

 I believe so, both the image and the message.

 First, the TV image of Pope Francis as he greeted children left me with a lasting impression.
-In my case, most of the time I watched from my post in a television control room or in the press/media center.
+In my case, I watched from my post in a television control room or the press/media center.

 There was a glow at that moment, a special aura on the children, and Pope Francis.

 Second, the pope’s homily at the final Mass in Philadelphia, where the World Meeting of Families was about to conclude, struck me deeply.